Nevercenter ships Silo 2.3, adds new Linux version

 Back in business

-First released in 2003, Silo quickly built up a reputation as an efficient, focused subdivision surface modellling package before development stalled in recent years, with Nevercenter focusing on its newer iOS apps.
+First released in 2003, Silo built up a reputation as an efficient, focused subdivision surface modellling package before development stalled in recent years, with Nevercenter focusing on its newer iOS apps.

 There aren’t a lot of new features in the 2.3 update – barring STL import, it’s all bugfixes, UI changes, and under-the-hood stuff – but it’s a welcome sign that Silo is still a live product.